eclipsesource/tabris-js/doc/widgets.md

 ### `off(type*, listener*, context*)`

-Remove a previously-bound listener function from a widget.
+Removes a previously-bound listener function from a widget.
 If no context is specified, all of the versions of the listener with different contexts will be removed.
 If no listener is specified, all listeners for the event will be removed.
 If no type is specified, callbacks for all events will be removed.
 Returns the widget itself.

 Parameters: